skip to content

 00:33:36 - Anthony Campolo

-And then now we're going to connect and as we did before, we're now in and we're ready to go.
-We're in PSQL so we can do the same thing we did before where we're going to kick open just a table, give us some seed data and then read that seed data back.
-Then we can also do some PSQL commands to take a look at our database or describe our database.
-The all important command you must know is of course, how to quit from psql do you want to talk a
+Yeah.
+And then now we're going to connect, and as we did before, we're now in, and we're ready to go.
+We're in PSQL, so we can do the same thing we did before where we're going to kick open just a table, give it some seed data, and then read that seed data back.
+And then we can also do some PSQL commands to take a look at our database or describe our database.
+And the all-important command you must know is, of course, how to quit from PSQL.

 00:34:13 - Greg Schier